 Sample Credit Report Dispute Letter

 You can submit a written statement explaining your dispute, and cite specific information to prove your claim.
-Here you will find a sample dispute letter.
-Use this as an outline when writing your credit report error dispute.
+Use this sample credit report dispute letter as an outline when writing your credit report error dispute.

 Why Dispute Credit Report Errors?